Here are some terms which will be used throughout this page.

 To delete a participant you should be standing in the same window as above.
 (Endpoints->Your endpoint).
 From here you can click delete on the selected participant to remove it from your endpoint.
 If you attempt to delete a participant from the Participants view(pressing the home button) you will get an error.
 This delete button will be removed in a future release as it’s not meant to be there.

 Here you see the different processes currently in use as well as deprecated ones.
 By clicking on either one you can see the document types connected to that process.
-Only the Elma admins are allowed to add, edit or remove processes.
-To add a process to a participant you need to go through the Endpoint -> edit/add participant menu.
+Only the Elma admins and peppol authorities are allowed to add, edit or remove processes.
+To add a process to a participant you need to go to the edit/add participant menu.